eth-act/zkevm-book/src/trees/external/incentives.md

 # Incentives

 Robust incentive structures are necessary to ensure zkEVMs can be implemented on Ethereum.
 In this section, we highlight the main incentive problems that need to be addressed.
-Some of these problems may also be considered protocol architecture questions whose method of analysis usually benefits from a resource pricing viewpoint which is why they are included in the Incentives section.
+Some of these problems may also be considered protocol architecture questions whose method of analysis usually benefits from a resource pricing viewpoint which is why they are included in the Incentives chapter.

 ## Fallback Provers
 At all times, there has to be at least one prover willing and able to prove blocks.
 That is, proving requires a 1-out-of-N trust assumption.
 The goal of the “Fallback Provers” project is to ensure this 1-out-of-N trust assumption is credible.
 Credibility is obtained by: